0xCUB3/wBlock/Adblock_Comparison.md

 Wipr dynamically allocates rule lists across multiple extensions (Wipr 1–3 and Extra) to accommodate Safari’s 150,000-rule ceiling.
 This process is handled automatically, requiring no intervention.

 The blocking test results show effectiveness with clean statistics.
 You can see 135/135 items blocked with simple, clear presentation without overwhelming technical details.
 Automatic filter updates happen twice weekly in the background with zero user intervention.
-With that said, like with uBlock Origin Lite, filterlist updates are contingent on the developer's release schedule, and unlike with uBlock Origin Lite, Wipr is developed by a [single developer](https://kaylees.site).
+With that said, like with uBlock Origin Lite, filterlist updates are contingent on the developer's release schedule, and unlike with uBlock Origin Lite, Wipr is developed by a [single developer](https://kaylees.site), much like wBlock.

 Performance is excellent: 50MB RAM usage on an M2 Pro MacBook Pro, minimal battery impact, and genuinely faster page loading.
 Par for the course for such a simple app.
 Although it is the only paid option on this list, the universal purchase covers iPhone, iPad, Mac, and Vision Pro.